ammon502/ammon502/README.md

 ## About Me

-- 🌱 I'm currently a senior at BYU-Idaho studying <Data Science>
+- 🌱 I'm currently a senior at BYU-Idaho studying Data Science and Buiness Management

 ## Technologies and Tools
 💻 Proficient in:

-●	Experience with data visualization and dashboard tools (Streamlit, Matplotlib, Seaborn) ●	Proficient in R, Python, Excel, C#, C++, PowerPoint, MS Word ●	Proficient with machine learning libraries (scikit-learn, TensorFlow, Keras, XGBoost) ●	Proficient with data querying and manipulation (SQL, pandas, NumPy)
+-	Experience with data visualization and dashboard tools (Streamlit, Matplotlib, Seaborn)
+-	Proficient in R, Python, Excel, C#, C++, PowerPoint, MS Word
+-	Proficient with machine learning libraries (scikit-learn, TensorFlow, Keras, XGBoost)
+-	Proficient with data querying and manipulation (SQL, pandas, NumPy)
 - 🚀 Skills: <Hunting down, analzing and wrangling data